 This means the rate from one bank could be a bit higher, or a bit lower, than a competing bank, as long as both are within that exchange rate.

 The Bank of China is generally your best option, but will only be open during normal banking hours from Monday through Friday making them a limited option.

 Remember to Bring Your Documents

 You absolutely will need to bring your identification, your passport, and any other relevant documents when heading into a bank.
 Rules are strictly followed and you need to make sure that you are properly prepared.

-Otherwise there’s no way you’re going to get your money exchanged.
-As a side note, never trust someone claiming to be a money exchanger who does’t require documents.
+Otherwise, there’s no way you’re going to get your money exchanged.
+As a side note, never trust someone claiming to be a money exchanger who doesn’t require documents.
 This is just asking for a counterfeit scam!